Howdju/howdju/README.md

 All of Howdju's entities are defined using [Zod](https://zod.dev/).
 Zod is also our preferred validation library.
 See #26 for the status of migrating previous data validation definitions to Zod.

+### Justification types and evidence representation

+Howdju's representation of `Justification`s and references to external sources has undergone some evolution.
+This list represents the status of some relevant entities:

+- `JustificationCompound`: deprecated.
+This entity represented mixing evidence and argument in the same justification.
+Now we require justifications to be either 'evidence-based' (`SourceExcerpt`-based) or 'argument-based' (`PropositionCompound`-based.)
+- `SourceExcerptParaphrase`: deprecated.
+This entity represented a requirement that all evidence input to the system (`SourceExcerpt`s) had to come with the user's paraphrase of their meaning.
+  Now we will instead use `SourceExcerpt`s two ways: they can be the basis of a justification, where they represent a user's intention to express the implication of the justification target based upon the evidence.
+Or they can be part of an appearance, where they represent a user's intention to express that a reasonable reader of the excerpt could conclude that it equated with an expression of the `Appearance`'s content (initially `Proposition`s.)
+- `SourceExcerpt`: the preferred representation of evidence.
+(We might call this `MediaFragment` because the system need not contain an association between a `Source` and entered evidence.)
+- `WritQuote`: a type of `SourceExcerpt`, along with `PicRegion` and `VidSegment`.
+In many places we assume that a `WritQuote` is the only type of `SourceExcerpt`, but we intend to generalize this.
+  E.g., we will replace `WritQuote`-based `Justification`s with `SourceExcerpt`-based justifications.

 ### UI Framework

 The web app currently uses react-md@1.
 Besides being outdated, we would like to explore a UI